rubyworks/realms/work/deprecated/commands/demo/02_commandline/01_use.md

 There is another way to switch between environments, without spawning a new child shell, by setting the RUBYENV variable manually.

     `export RUBYENV=development`

-While setting the RUBYENV variable will avoid creating a new child shell, it will not adjust PATH settings, if your shell setup is using `roll path` to set the executable look-up locations.
+While setting the RUBYENV variable will avoid creating a new child shell, it will not adjust PATH settings, if your shell setup is using `realm path` to set the executable look-up locations.

 Switching between environments is also instrumental in creating new environments.
 For example, let's say we want to add a new experimental load environment.

-  `roll use experimental`
+    `realm use experimental`

 Invoking the `use` command to create a new load environment doesn't actually change anything except the current environment name.
 So if an unwanted name